asbjornenge/sliq/README.md

 option        default       wat
 --
 --contracts   -             Location of contract(s).
 Can be a single contract file or a folder.
 Can be passed multiple times.
---tests       - (required)  Location of test(s).
+--tests       -             Location of test(s).
 Can be a single test file or a folder.
 Can be passed multiple times.
+--build       -             Location of contract to build.
 --help        -             Display usage information.
 --verbose -v  -             Verbose output
 --version     -             Sliq version
 ```

+## Changelog

+### 2.2.0

+* Added basic build support :package: :tada:

 enjoy!